Execution Classes

 Event

-Nodes that only tick when a specific topic receives new data.
+Nodes that sleep until a specific topic receives new data.
 Zero CPU usage when idle.

 sched.add(estop_handler)